vishal-verma-96/SQL_Hackathon_project_by_Skill_Academy/README.md

 # Introduction

-The database are related to a E-commerce companyand the Database Schemas are-
+The database are related to a E-commerce company and the Database Schemas are-
 - Employee : Stores employee details
 - Department : Stores department details of employees
 - Dept_locations : Stores department locations